Predicting Opioid Use Disorder from Longitudinal Healthcare Data using Multi-stream Transformer: Introduction

 \section{Introduction}

 Early identification and engagement of individuals at risk of developing an opioid use disorder (OUD) is a critical unmet need in healthcare~\cite{gostin2017reframing, pitt2018modeling}.
 Individuals with OUD often do not seek treatment or have internalized stigma about OUD that limits identification through traditional means, such as screening and clinical interview~\cite{olsen2014confronting}.
 Significant disparities limit access to treatment for OUD resulting in less than 20\% of all individuals with OUD receiving any form of treatment in the past year~\cite{wu2016treatment}.
+While there are currently tools developed to predict aberrant behavior when prescribing opioids\cite{oudriskaber} or to predict OUD from a general primary care population\cite{gao2021predicting}, there are only a few clinical tools, such as the Opioid Risk Tool\cite{webster2005predicting}, developed for assessing the risk of OUD.
 Typical clinician workflow does not allow for comprehensive OUD screening, but available administrative and clinical data have the potential to help clinicians identify and screen higher risk patients providing an opportunity for primary care professionals to play a greater role in increasing OUD detection, treatment, and prevention.
-Healthcare data are a growing source of information that can be harnessed together with machine learning to advance our understanding of factors that increase the propensity for developing OUDs as well as those that aid in the treatment of the disorders\cite{RN4}.
+Healthcare data are a growing source of information that can be harnessed together with machine learning to advance our understanding of factors that increase the propensity for developing OUDs as well as those that aid in the treatment of the disorders\cite{RN4, segal2020development}.
 In healthcare data, patients' outcomes and treatments are collected at multiple follow-up times.
 Tools developed to analyze longitudinal healthcare data and to extract meaningful patterns from these ever growing data are critical in addressing real-world public health emergency including but not limited to OUD.